Indonesian Child's Viral Fame Draws Tourists To Boat Race

 More than 220 teams, mostly representing local villages or districts, took part in this year's races.

-Authorities are using the increased exposure to improve the event's organisation and the cleanliness of the river, according to Roni.
+Authorities are using the increased exposure to improve the event's organisation and the cleanliness of the river, said Roni.

-Participants paddle hard on their boat during the Pacu Jalur longboat race festival on the Kuantan River in Kuantan Singingi Regency, Riau Province, on August 22, 2025.
-Photo by Wahyudi / AFP

 Police and the military were moving to stop illegal gold mining near the stretch of river before the race to reduce pollution, he said.